Interview with Danske Regioner’s Executive Vice President, Health Politics Erik Jylling

 Erik Jylling is an intensive care physician and professional practitioner for over 20 years.
 Further, he has been in various positions in health politics and organizations and health management, such as the Danish Medical Association, Confederation of Professional Associations in Denmark, Copenhagen University Hospital, and Odense University Hospital.

 For more than eight years he has been working at Danske Regioner, Danish Regions, which is the interest organisation for the five regions in Denmark.
-Danske Regioner safeguards regional government interests within health care, hospitals, special education, regional development, environment and finances as well as negotiates the annual financial frames of the regions with the national government.
+Danske Regioner safeguards regional government interests within health care, hospitals, special education, regional development, environment, and finances as well as negotiates the annual financial frames of the regions with the national government.

-In 2000, Jylling was already engaged as a member in the committee evaluating the county structure in Denmark, which lay the bricks for the later reform focusing on healthcare.
+In 2000, Jylling was already engaged as a member of the committee evaluating the county structure in Denmark, which lay the bricks for the later reform focusing on healthcare.
 Jylling has collaborated with many Nordic colleagues during his career and has been closely following the Finnish system.

 Healthcare needs bigger structures

 The budget of the regions is based on social indicators which are determined on the needs of the population, which has been working well.
-Still, there are regional differences, and it is needed to consider how to subsidize regions with, for example, high unemployment and lower health of population, without breaking the structure.
+Still, there are regional differences, and it is needed to consider how to subsidize regions with, for example, high unemployment and lower health of populations, without breaking the structure.

-Borderline between health and social care difficult, especially in elderly care
+The borderline between health and social care difficult, especially in elderly care

 In Denmark, the reform focused on the regions taking responsibility for healthcare.
-The social welfare has been left with the municipalities, which creates a struggle with the borderline, especially within elderly care.
+Social welfare has been left with the municipalities, which creates a struggle with the borderline, especially within elderly care.
 The municipalities supply elderly services, but often elderly people have also a lot of illnesses and need healthcare services.

 The legal frameworks for healthcare and elderly services in municipalities differ substantially from one another.
-For example, healthcare can only provide one offer and cannot charge for services, as on the other hand, people can choose from several offers and self-payment is part of the services in municipalities.
+For example, healthcare can only provide one offer and cannot charge for services, on the other hand, people can choose from several offers and self-payment is part of the services in municipalities.
 This means that employees act into different rule sets, too, which is difficult to overcome in the interfaces.

 In Finland, this has been resolved with both health and social care moving into the regions’ accountability.
-Jylling thinks that Denmark should also work on development of the interfaces between hospitals and municipalities.
+Jylling thinks that Denmark should also work on the development of the interfaces between hospitals and municipalities.
 He appreciates the Finnish solution to combine both health and social care in the regions.

-Digitalization is the solution to move forward
+Digitalization is the solution to moving forward

 To bring services close to people, they need to be brought to their homes digitally, instead of having people driving around.
-The ability to to make diagnoses and treat people at home is necessary – this applies both to Finland and Denmark.
-Digital solutions will, according to Jylling, be the way forward anyway, so we should start using them to their full scale.
+The ability to make diagnoses and treat people at home is necessary – this applies both to Finland and Denmark.
+Digital solutions will, according to Jylling, be the way forward anyway, so we should start using them at their full scale.